 Great leaders concentrate on ensuring that employees are happy.
 They are an encouragement to others.
-They desire to help each person in the organisation to succeed in what they do.
-It is imperative to remember that every individual is unique and how you make them happy requires that you have an understanding of their goalmouths and aspirations.
+They desire to help each person in the organization to succeed in what they do.
+It is imperative to remember that every individual is unique and how you make them happy requires that you have an understanding of their goal mouths and aspirations.
 Happiness is at a level beyond regular acquaintance.
 It requires more than just trailblazing to be able to reverberate with a person’s specific needs.

 Disengaged managers lead by declaration.
 They craft rules and set goals in isolation.
 In a world where workforce engagement has been incessantly applauded, it is high time to ruminate on engaged leadership.
 Managers fail to engage with their employees because they spend all of their time supervising day-to-day affairs rather than investing time in being attached to their teams.

-There are many instances when managing daily tasks utilises computers and other technologies as indirect tools of communication as opposed to face-to-face communication.
+There are many instances when managing daily tasks utilizes computers and other technologies as indirect tools of communication as opposed to face-to-face communication.
 This impedes the prospect to get engaged in the welfare of the employees.
-It indicates that managers highlight management over leadership, obscuring the connection of employee engagement to overall organisational feat.
+It indicates that managers highlight management over leadership, obscuring the connection of employee engagement to the overall organizational feat.

 Engagement is a leadership responsibility.
 To become an effective forerunner, it is imperative to be involved.
 The fact that most engaged leaders are products of initial involvements and profound principles means that engagement won’t happen meteorically.
 It is certainly not a matter of scanning through a checklist.
-But there are steps that managers can take to be more engaged with their employees and overtime to attain heights of quality, novelty, and efficiency that can only result from highly engaged leaders.
+But there are steps that managers can take to be more engaged with their employees and over time to attain heights of quality, productivity, and efficiency that can only result from highly engaged leaders.